MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ### Define a WIP method for a project task

-You can define a WIP method for a project task, exclude project tasks from WIP calcualtion, or group tasks to be calculated together.
+You can define a WIP method for a project task, exclude project tasks from WIP calculation, or group tasks to be calculated together.

 If you want to calculate WIP for each project task individually, WIP posting provides defined dimensions for the specific tasks.

 The **WIP-Total** specifies project tasks you want to group together when calculating WIP and recognition.
 In any group of tasks, there needs to be one task that satisfies two conditions:
 <!--But doesn't the parenthetical below contradict this -* if there is no total, the application sets the total for you, meaning the condition does not HAVE to be satisfied, right?
 Or am I missing something?-->

-* Has a **WIP-Total** set to *Total*.
-(If there are no project tasks with **WIP-Total** set to *Total*, *Total* is set automatically on the last project task line when WIP is calculated for the first time.)
+* **WIP-Total** is set to **Total**.
+If there are no project tasks with **WIP-Total** set to Total, Total is set automatically on the last project task line when WIP is calculated for the first time.

-* Has a **Project Task No.** number that's the final one in the group or range of project tasks.
+* The number in the **Project Task No.** field is the final one in the group or range of project tasks.

-The following table describes the three options:
+The following table describes the options:

 | Field | Description |
 |--|--|